ExitValue.ai

 What Is Your Electronics Business Worth?

-Contract electronics manufacturers (EMS), component makers, and assembly businesses typically sell for 4-7x EBITDA at the SMB level and 6-10x at mid-market.
-Customer concentration is the single biggest value killer — aerospace and defense electronics command a meaningful premium.
+Contract electronics manufacturers (EMS), component makers, and assembly businesses typically sell for platform-tier earnings multiples at the SMB level and 6-10x at mid-market.
+Customer concentration is the single biggest value killer, aerospace and defense electronics command a meaningful premium.

 708